Hilllander/docker-wordpress/README.md

 # docker-wordpress

 This will pulling and create Wordpress, MySQL, phpMyAdmin containers into Docker Desktop by using docker-compose script.

-How to install Wordpress on Docker using docker-compose.
+Please carefully read below step-by-step on how to install Wordpress on Docker using docker-compose.

 ## Install Docker Desktop
 1. Download and install Docker Desktop from https://docs.docker.com/docker-for-windows/install/